TikTok turns to US Supreme Court in last-ditch bid to avert ban

 In its ruling, the D.C.
 Circuit wrote, "The First Amendment exists to protect free speech in the United States.
 Here the government acted solely to protect that freedom from a foreign adversary nation and to limit that adversary's ability to gather data on people in the United States."

-The law would bar providing certain services to TikTok and other foreign adversary-controlled apps including offering it through app stores such as Apple (AAPL.O) and Alphabet's (GOOGL.O) Google, effectively preventing its continued U.S. use unless ByteDance divests TikTok by the deadline.
+The law would bar providing certain services to TikTok and other foreign adversary-controlled apps including offering it through app stores such as Apple and Alphabet's Google, effectively preventing its continued US use unless ByteDance divests TikTok by the deadline.